aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 ## Function `failed_transaction_execution_cleanup`

-Post-execution cleanup for a failed multisig transaction execution.
-This function is private so no other code can call this beside the VM itself as part of MultisigTransaction.
+Post&#45;execution cleanup for a failed multisig transaction execution.<br/> This function is private so no other code can call this beside the VM itself as part of MultisigTransaction.

 <pre><code>fun failed_transaction_execution_cleanup(executor: address, multisig_account: address, transaction_payload: vector&lt;u8&gt;, execution_error: multisig_account::ExecutionError)<br/></code></pre>